Relative Arbitrage Opportunities in an Extended Mean Field System: The Market Model

-In the scope of a complete market, the above shows that the price of risk process $\theta(t)$ governs both the risk premium per unit volatility of stocks and trading volumes, since the market is simultaneously defined by the stocks and the investors.
+In the scope of a complete market, the above shows that the price of risk process $\theta(t)$ governs both the risk premium per unit volatility of stocks and the trading volumes, since the market is simultaneously defined by the stocks and investors.
+Now we can define the deflator $L(t)$ based on the market price of the risk process, {

+} Note that, under the existence of a market price of risk process, the market is endowed with the existence of a \textit{local} martingale $L(\cdot)$ with $\E[L(T)] \leq 1$. {As opposed to the typical risk-neutral measure construction, we do not enforce the martingale assumption $\E[L(T)] = 1$ of such deflator (which can be guaranteed by Novikov's condition \cite{ikeda2014stochastic}, $\E\left[\exp \Big(\frac{1}{2} \int_0^T |\theta(t)|^2 dt \Big) \right]<\infty$).
+When $L(\cdot)$ is a martingale, the market excludes arbitrage opportunities.}